India–Nicaragua relations

-India-Nicaragua relations are the bilateral relations between India and Nicaragua.
-Relations have been limited to Central American Integration System dialogue and visits by Nicaraguan Ministers to India.
+Relations between India and Nicaragua have been limited to Central American Integration System dialogue and visits by Nicaraguan Ministers to India.
+Nicaragua supports India's candidatures for UN bodies and international organizations.
+This includes the International Maritime Organization, Universal Postal Union, ECOSOC committees, UN ECOSOC, UNESCO's ICH, ICPO-Interpol, and UNSC non-permanent membership.

 India maintains an honorary consul general in Nicaragua, concurrently accredited to the Indian embassy in Panama City and Nicaragua used to maintain an embassy in India.
 It was reduced to an honorary consulate general in New Delhi.

 History

 Visits between the two nations had been by the speaker of the Indian parliament, Shivraj Patil, for an Inter Parliamentary Union Event in 1989 and the then Labour & Welfare minister, Ram Vilas Paswan, who attended the inauguration of President Chamorro in April 1990.
 While on the Nicaraguan side, various top level ministers attended many summits hosted by India and even the current Foreign minister Samuel Santos López visiting India in 2008 for the SICA-India Foreign ministers' meeting and in 2013 with high-level talks with the then External Affairs minister Salman Khurshid which also expanded trade with the two countries and also opened up possibility of Indian businessmen investing in the Nicaraguan canal project.
 In October 2019, the two countries met in India to further strengthen bilateral cooperation.